ShanePerry/shaneperryforever/content/eleven-weeks/day-73.md

 It was the most brutal day of my life, and at the same time Jehovah's name was honored and respected precisely because of those painful events.
 It made a lasting impression on the people who observed Shane, his faith still speaks, like Abel.

-"By faith Abel offered God a sacrifice of greater worth than that of Cain,d and through that faith he received the witness that he was righteous, for God approved his gifts, and although he died, ***he still speaks through his faith***."
+"By faith Abel offered God a sacrifice of greater worth than that of Cain, and through that faith he received the witness that he was righteous, for God approved his gifts, and although he died, **he still speaks through his faith**."
 -Hebrews 4:11